Scientific Name

 How to Grow and Care for Orbea laticorona

 Soil: The right soil is crucial to successfully growing O. laticorona.
-Use a commercial potting soil mix for succulents, or prepare your own with 50 to 70 % mineral grit, such as coarse sand, pumice, or perlite.
+Use a commercial potting soil mix for succulents, or prepare your own with 50 % to 70 % mineral grit, such as coarse sand, pumice, or perlite.

 Repotting: O. laticorona will benefit from fresh potting soil every 2 or 3 years.
 Repot your plant in spring, just before the growing season.
 Pick a container with drainage holes.

-Propagation: The best way to propagate this succulent is from stem cuttings.
+Propagation: The best way to propagate this succulent is by stem cuttings.
 Take cuttings during the growing season to ensure good rooting.
 O. laticorona is also easy to grow from seeds.
 Sow the seeds in spring.

 Learn more at How to Grow and Care for Stapelia.